Buying land or developed property is a dream for most people. It can be a fascinating and scary prospect at the same time.

 File the Documentation for your New Property with the State Government

-If the property acquired has never been registered at the Real Estate registry, then a certificate of Occupancy should be the first document to be issued after reaching whether developed or bare land.
-Then, the state and Surveyor General of the federation (on federal land) must chart the ground to determine: If it is free from Government Acquisition and, if it is, under which acquisition is it committed.
+If the property acquired has never been registered in the real estate registry, then a certificate of occupancy should be the first document to be issued after determining whether the property is developed or bare land.
+Then, the state and Surveyor General of the Federation (on federal land) must chart the ground to determine if it is free from government acquisition and, if it is, under which acquisition it is committed.

-Certificate of Occupancy would only be issued if there is no record with the land registry about the land and no form of title has ever been issued Land Certificate, Conveyance or C of O on that particular land before the present application then you should process your C of O as soon as possible.
+Certificate of Occupancy would only be issued if there is no record with the land registry about the land and no form of title has ever been issued (Land Certificate, Conveyance, or C of O) on that particular land before the present application.
+You should process your C of O as soon as possible.

 Here are some of the required documents to obtain a C of O

-- A formal Letter addressed to the Executive Secretary Land Use Allocation Committee
+- A formal letter addressed to the Executive Secretary of the Land Use Allocation Committee

-- A completed Certificate of Occupancy Form with receipt
+- A completed Certificate of Occupancy Form with a receipt

 - A Land Information Certificate with receipt

-- Four original Survey Plan (2 in cloth and 2 in paper)
+- Four original survey plans (2 in cloth and 2 in paper)

 - A sketch map of the site LocationLocation